corda/djvm/README.md

 package sandbox

 class RawTask(
-    private val function: sandbox.java.util.function.Function<Any?, Any?>?
+    private val function: sandbox.java.util.function.Function<in Any?, out Any?>?
 ) : sandbox.java.util.function.Function<Any?, Any?>, java.util.function.Function<Any?, Any?> {
     /**
      * This function runs inside the sandbox, and performs NO marshalling